 SOG has a good reputation for quality and value.
 This machete features a classic smooth blade but on the other side, you get serration that spans most of the length of the blade.

-You get a good non slip grip handle and a blade guard when you buy this machete.
+You get a good non-slip grip handle and a blade guard when you buy this machete.
 It is good to see that since machetes are often used out in the bush and the last thing you want is a blade to slip out of your hand or to experience a major cut or laceration.
 If you’re looking for one to use for wood, check out this list of the best machete for chopping wood.

 This is a beautiful and formidable-looking machete from the infamous Condor Tool and Knife.
 This just looks like it would be super comfortable to use.
 The smooth walnut handle is shaped to feel natural in the hand and helps you maintain a good grip during extended use.
 This is a well-balanced blade and something to consider if you are a bit bored with traditional machete styles and designs and want to see how something else swings out in the bush.

 For even more options, check out “Best Machetes For Survival”.